oro13/soil-health-prediction/README.md

 Considering geodata in the model.
 Attempting transfer learning on neural networks using data from other continents.

 Best ecological practices of agriculture can be measured and their efficacy can be proven.
 We can use a cheap and quick method of soil health assessment such as a infrared scanning, made widespread in smartphones.

+What quality of infrared scannings could a smartphone camera provide?
+Another next step is to find such examples and 'mask' the available infrared scannings we're working with to resemble that quality and spectral range.

 My hope is this project begins what could become a predictive model robust enough to inform cruder handheld infrared scannings.
 Such a model would consider global and local datasets, and determine weights based on that location.